-(a) ULA may provide commercial launch services as a subcontractor to either The Boeing Company or Lockheed Martin Corporation or their affiliates or subsidiaries (Prime Contractor).
-CONTRACTOR may request coverage provided by the U.S. Government for any space launch related peril pursuant to Public Law 100-657, "The Commercial Space Launch Act", to the extent provided by the CSLA and approved by the United States Government.
-ULA shall forward such request to the appropriate Prime Contractor who may forward such request to the United States Government.

-(b) ULA and the CONTRACTOR hereby agree to a reciprocal waiver of liability pursuant to which each Party agrees not to bring a claim in arbitration or otherwise or sue the other Party, the United States Government and its contractors and subcontractors at every tier or any Related Third Parties of the other Party, as defined in paragraph (f), for any property loss or damage it sustains and any property loss or personal injury, including death, sustained by any of its Related Third Parties, arising in any manner in connection with the performance of or activities carried out pursuant to a CSLA license.

-(c) ULA and the CONTRACTOR shall each be responsible for property damage which they sustain and for bodily injury or property damage sustained by their employees arising in any manner in connection with the performance of or activities carried out pursuant to a CSLA license.

-(d) ULA and CONTRACTOR shall extend the waiver and release of claims and assumption of responsibility described in paragraphs (a) and (b) above to its Related Third Parties (other than employees, directors and officers) by requiring them (1) to waive and release all claims of liability they may have against CONTRACTOR and ULA, its Related Third Parties, and the United States Government and its contractors and subcontractors at every tier, and (2) to agree to be responsible for any property loss or damage or bodily injury, including death, sustained by any of them or their employees and arising in any manner in connection with the performance of or activities carried out pursuant to a CSLA license.

-(e) The waivers described in this paragraph shall extend to and bind the successors and assigns of each Party and its Related Third Parties, whether by subrogation or otherwise.
-Each Party shall obtain a waiver of subrogation and release of any right of recovery against the other Party and it's Related Third Parties from any insurer providing coverage for the risks of loss for which the Party hereby waives claims under this paragraph.

-(f) CONTRACTOR shall defend, hold harmless and indemnify ULA, the Prime Contractor, its Related Third Parties and the United States Government and its contractors and subcontractors, from and against any and all liabilities, costs and expenses (including attorneys' fees) arising out of (1) any failure by CONTRACTOR to obtain the waivers and releases of claims of liability and the assumption of responsibility described in this paragraph, and (2) bodily injury or property damage sustained by CONTRACTOR's own employees in connection with the performance of or activities carried out pursuant to a CSLA license.
+- (a) ULA may provide commercial launch services as a subcontractor to Lockheed Martin Corporation or their affiliates or subsidiaries (Prime Contractor). - (b) ULA will provide insurance as required by the Launch License obtained by the Prime Contractor should ULA launch a vehicle containing Seller's Work.
+Such insurance shall protect Seller against launch related third party liability claims as provided for in the CSLA and the Prime Contractor launch license. - (c) ULA and the CONTRACTOR hereby agree to a reciprocal waiver of liability as specified in the CSLA pursuant to which each Party agrees not to bring a claim in arbitration or otherwise or sue the other Party, the United States Government and its contractors and subcontractors at every tier or any Related Third Parties of the other Party, as defined in paragraph (f), for any property loss or damage it sustains and any property loss or personal injury, including death, sustained by any of its Related Third Parties, arising in any manner in connection with the performance of or activities carried out pursuant to a CSLA license. - (d) ULA and the CONTRACTOR shall each be responsible for property damage which they sustain and for bodily injury or property damage sustained by their employees arising in any manner in connection with the performance of or activities carried out pursuant to a CSLA license. - (e) ULA and CONTRACTOR shall extend the waiver and release of claims and assumption of responsibility described in paragraphs (a) and (b) above to its Related Third Parties (other than employees, directors and officers) by requiring them (1) to waive and release all claims of liability they may have against CONTRACTOR and ULA, its Related Third Parties, and the United States Government and its contractors and subcontractors at every tier, and (2) to agree to be responsible for any property loss or damage or bodily injury, including death, sustained by any of them or their employees and arising in any manner in connection with the performance of or activities carried out pursuant to a CSLA license. - (f) The waivers described in this paragraph shall extend to and bind the successors and assigns of each Party and its Related Third Parties, whether by subrogation or otherwise.
+Each Party shall obtain a waiver of subrogation and release of any right of recovery against the other Party and it's Related Third Parties from any insurer providing coverage for the risks of loss for which the Party hereby waives claims under this paragraph. - (g) CONTRACTOR shall defend, hold harmless and indemnify ULA, the Prime Contractor, its Related Third Parties and the United States Government and its contractors and subcontractors, from and against any and all liabilities, costs and expenses (including attorneys' fees) arising out of (1) any failure by CONTRACTOR to obtain the waivers and releases of claims of liability and the assumption of responsibility described in this paragraph, and (2) bodily injury or property damage sustained by CONTRACTOR's own employees in connection with the performance of or activities carried out pursuant to a CSLA license